-Competency is assessed through direct observation of the following skills demonstrated on a patient, or a pseudo-patient as part of a simulation:

-- Communication skills, including the ability to read, write, and verbally report clinical information to patients, representatives, and caregivers, as well as to other personnel; - 2.
-Ability to read and record temperature, pulse, and respiration; - Appropriate and safe techniques in personal hygiene and grooming that include: bed bath; sponge, tub, and shower bath; shampoo, sink, tub, and bed; nail and skin care; oral hygiene; and toileting and elimination; - 4.
-Safe transferring techniques and ambulation; and - 5.
+Standards Evidence Guidelines therapists, social workers, spiritual HRM.11 counselors), self-assessment may be used to establish the individual's experience in Competency is assessed through direct providing interventions appropriate to the observation of the following skills patient population served, as well as to demonstrated on a patient, or a pseudovalidate skills that would be mastered as patient as part of a simulation: part of an approved educational program.
+1. Communication skills, including the Guidance: The competency evaluation for ability to read, write, and verbally home health aides is performed by a report clinical information to patients, registered nurse or by individuals under the representatives, and caregivers, as well supervision of the registered nurse. as to other personnel; 2.
+Ability to read and record temperature, pulse, and respiration; 3.
+Appropriate and safe techniques in personal hygiene and grooming that include: bed bath; sponge, tub, and shower bath; shampoo, sink, tub, and bed; nail and skin care; oral hygiene; and toileting and elimination; 4.
+Safe transferring techniques and ambulation: and 5.
 Performance of normal range of motion and positioning.
 Competency assessments are documented.
+Applicable Regulations: G702-484.75(a); G764-484.80(b)(3); G768-484.80(c)(1); G772-484.80(c)(5).